fastify/fastify-cli/README.md

 The default value for `--plugin-timeout` is 10 seconds.
 By default `--ignore-watch` flag is set to ignore `node_modules build dist .git bower_components logs .swp' files.

+#### Containerization

+When deploying to a Docker, and potentially other, containers, it is advisable to set a fastify address of 0.0.0.0 because these containers do not default to exposing mapped ports to localhost.

+For containers built and run specifically by the Docker Daemon, fastify-cli is able to detect that the server process is running within a Docker container and the 0.0.0.0 listen address is set automatically.

+Other containerization tools (eg. Buildah and Podman) are not detected automatically, so the 0.0.0.0 listen address must be set explicitly with either the `--address` flag or the `FASTIFY_ADDRESS` environment variable.

 #### Fastify version discovery

 If Fastify is installed as a project dependency (with `npm install --save fastify`),